x

 A new legal challenge contends the more than 170 Flock cameras scattered across Norfolk violate the U.S. Constitution's Fourth Amendment rights.

-Two Hampton Roads residents filed a federal complaint hoping to end the city's use of Flock Safety cameras.
+On Monday, two Hampton Roads residents -- one Norfolk and one Portsmouth resident -- filed a federal complaint hoping to end the city's use of Flock Safety cameras, as well as erasing the data collected by the system.

 In a response to the lawsuit, a spokesperson for the City of Norfolk said they do not comment on active litigation, but they stand by the cameras "enhancing" citizen safety while also protecting citizen privacy.